 Intervention campaigns don’t have to be complicated or heavy lifts to be successful.
 One of our partners was planning an outreach to a group of 300 students who had received a mid-term grade of C- or lower.
 Rather than doing a generic blast that was helpful to some, but not each and every student, they used their predictive models to understand the many various reasons students were at risk and tailored their email campaign with specific, personalized advice.
 The result was a 9 percentage point increase in persistence for those students rated as most at-risk of not persisting.

 Like Art Levine and Diane Dean, we can all make flawed assumptions about student needs.
 Our work with student data has taught us the importance of early, accurate predictions.
 We know that in-the-moment, focused interventions to support students can make all the difference between those students completing college well and on time, or dropping out and not returning.

 Nothing replaces the human intelligence and expertise that our partners deliver to their students.
 Our solutions add to it, and help our partners easily identify those most at-risk, and assist by providing a picture of why the risks exist.
 The rest is up to the hard work of our partners and the hard work of their students, but a real student success strategy works when early, accurate predictions are acted upon!

+Dr. Eric McIntosh is the research director at Civitas Learning.
 With a professional background in student affairs, Eric has worked for institutions of varying types and sizes understanding the intersection of students’ academic journeys and lives.
 An active researcher, Eric’s research interests include access issues in higher education, spirituality in higher education, transfer student integration, student thriving, and student success.
 Since 2007, Eric has been involved in research on student thriving; a research initiative of the Doctoral Programs in Higher Education at Azusa Pacific University.